One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - It is easier to hit high balls at shoulder height or above

-- Extremly Low Balls can be more difficult to hit with a semi western grip
+- Extremely low balls can be more difficult to hit with an SW

 - Has a smaller hitting zone than an eastern forehand

-The Western Forehand Grip is the most extreme grip on this list and provides players who are proficient with it a ton of top spin on their shots.
-The Western Forehand Grip Isn’t that popular at pro or recreational levels as it is incrediable hard to hit flat using this grip and low balls are nearly impossible if you are at the recreational level.
+The Western isn’t that popular at the recreational level as it is incredibly hard to hit flat using this grip and low balls are nearly impossible if you are at the recreational level.

-You can find the Western Forehand Grip by placing your index knuckle and heel pad on bevel number 5.
-It is very hard to switch to a western forehand grip if you did not start playing tennis with it as it offers a completly different feel when compared with an eastern or semi western forehand.
+It can be very hard to switch to a Western if you did not start playing tennis with it as it offers a completely different feel when compared with an Eastern or SW.

 - Much easier to hit high balls with good top spin

-- In the right hands this grip can generate tremendous topsin
+- In the right hands, it can generate tremendous topspin

-- Is effective on clay courts where you need to hit more higher balls
+- Is effective on clay courts where you need to hit higher balls

-- Low balls will be an issue with this grip, which opponents may try and take advantage of
+- Low balls will be an issue, which opponents may try and take advantage of

 - Jack Sock